 At present mobile took-over the use of desktop as the chief device for web surfing.
 This had started since 2015 but now is at real blow as it has been seen in a report from Google that maximum of the searches were done through smart phone or the other mobile devices.
 In UK also more that 80% of b2b searches are conducted in these smallest devices.
 While there was an upsurge of responsive web design since last two years now it has completely established it’s prominence that is followed by almost all websites to improve usability.
 Some of the websites are still in desktop version and the contact form fill up for query is absolutely cumbersome on mobile.
-For getting a flawless responsive or we can say completely mobile friendly design these are points that must be checked.
+For getting a flawless responsive or we can say completely mobile friendly design.

 - 5 times more the users use mobile devices than desktop